Manoj0223/hiver-support-agen/README.md

 The response generator:

-does not invent troubleshooting instructions uses historical support evidence asks for additional information when appropriate avoids automatically answering when evidence is weak
+does not invent troubleshooting instructions, uses historical support evidence, asks for additional information when appropriate, avoids automatically answering when evidence is weak.

 If sufficient historical evidence is unavailable, no automated response is generated.